dplassgit/d2lang/docs/overview.md

 ### Assignment

-If a variable is not declared, whatever type it is when first assigned will be its type throughout its lifetime.
+Variable uses and assignments must match their declared types.
+If a variable is not declared, whatever type is used when first assigned will be its type throughout its lifetime.

 ```